RayHX/RayHX/README.md

 ### Hi everyone 👋
 :cn:I'm originally from Shanghai, China

-:bulb:I'm second year Ph.D.
-Student in Higher Education Administration
+:bulb:I'm a second year Ph.D. student in Higher Education Administration

 :high_brightness:I work in the Office of Admissions at UF